Creators, makers, pioneers

 We are Körber

-Körber is a leading international technology group that has around 12,000 employees all over the world.
-We are the home for entrepreneurs —we turn entrepreneurial thinking into customers success.
-Körber AG manages the Group and its five Business Areas: Digital, Pharma, Supply Chain, Technologies, and Tissue.
+Körber is a leading international technology group that has more than 12,000 employees at over 100 locations worldwide.
+We are the home for entrepreneurs — we turn entrepreneurial thinking into customers success.
+Körber AG manages the Group and its four Business Areas: Digital, Pharma, Supply Chain and Technologies.

 Insights